Airlines expand Hurricane Dorian travel waivers

 Spirit

-scheduled to travel through August 30 to Puerto Rico, Dominican Republic and Haiti can rebook through Sept.
+Those scheduled to travel through Aug.
+30 to Puerto Rico, Dominican Republic and Haiti can rebook through Sept.
 5 to have the change fee waived and with no fare difference.
 After that, the change fee will still be waived but passengers will have to pay the fare difference.

 Southwest